 Building Golem Components in Rust

-Building Golem components written in Rust as it is described on the Building Components page is a single call of the cargo component build
+Building Golem components written in Rust as it is described on the Building Components page is a single call of the cargo component build command:

 $ cargo component build